MitchellGray100/MitchellGray100/README.md

 # Hi there 👋
 ___
 <h4>
--MTS <a href="https://github.com/Oracle">@Oracle</a> on the Globally Distributed Database team, specifically the Raft Replication (Shard Native Replication) sub-team.<br>
+-MTS <a href="https://github.com/Oracle">@Oracle</a> on the Globally Distributed Database team, specifically the Raft Replication sub-team.<br>
 -Master of Science student at Georgia Tech specializing in Machine Learning.<br>
 -Cornell Alum <a href="https://github.com/CornellCIS">@CornellCIS</a> that studied Computer Science in the College of Engineering and received Bachelor of Science.<br>
 -Received Minor in Operations Research.<br/>